Motor cars worth an estimated €5 million will go under the hammer at the inaugural sale on Saturday 25th May

 The Bonhams sale at the Spa Classic will feature 56 motor cars, including – in the model's 50th anniversary year – no less than six examples of the Porsche 911.

-A 1974 Carrera RS Coupé that was the last 3-liter RS of the 109 built to leave the factory is estimated to realize between €400,000 and €500,000.
+A 1974 Carrera RS Coupé that was the last 3-litre RS of the 109 built to leave the factory is estimated to realise between €400,000 and €500,000.
 Acquired by its current owner in 1998 and partially restored, the car has covered only 56,000 miles (90,000km) from new, and features a semi roll cage, front anti-roll bar, and four-point safety harnesses.

 A selection of Ferraris in the sale includes a 1968 330GTC Berlinetta with coachwork by Pininfarina (estimate €290,000 - €370,000), and 1964 275GTB Berlinetta offered with well-documented period competition history (€775,000 - €925,000).

 Video footage of Valentino Balboni driving the 1968 Lamborghini Miura P400 can be viewed at:www.bonhams.com/video/13481.